resppl/TelegramRemotePC/README.md

 - Complete file and folder management: create, delete, edit.
 - The ability to enter commands in the Windows command prompt.
 - Creation of dialog boxes (MSGBOX).
-- Taking screenshots of the screen and camera, as well as recording video from the camera (up to 60 seconds) and recording voice messages (up to 60 seconds).
+- Taking screenshots of the screen and camera, as well as recording video from the camera (up to 60 seconds) and recording voice (up to 60 seconds).
 - Full keyboard access to use keyboard shortcuts and print characters.
 - Automatic output of information about the computer when the bot is launched: IP address, startup time, screen resolution, information about memory, user name, active window, installed OS, processor, RAM, battery.
 This function can be called at any time.
 - Opening websites, controlling the brightness of the screen.